Abhilashayagyaseni/Import-and-transform-data-project/README.md

 # Import-and-transform-data-project

-This project contains 'Monthly income and expense data' For this project 'IMPORT AND TRANSFORM DATA' the data is in '.txt' format and The date is imported and transformed VIA POWER QUERY
+This project contains 'Monthly income and expense data'.
-Some key points are
+In this project 'IMPORT AND TRANSFORM DATA' the data is in '.txt' format and the date is imported and transformed VIA POWER QUERY

-- Collected this data in text format
+- Collected the data 'Monthly income and expense data' in text format
 - Creating workbook data connection in excel via power query
 - Data cleaning and formatting
 - Formatting date column